By David Joel Miller.

 As early as the end of the third grade, eight years of age, we can already identify students who are at high risk for mental illnesses, emotional problems and a future of substance abuse, dropping out of school and ending up in jails and prisons.

 The conventional wisdom has been that you should not give in to an emotional problem.
 The truth is that walking around on a broken leg makes the damage worse.
 The earlier that cancer is detected and treated the better the prognosis.

 Early detection and treatment of mental, emotional and behavior problems results in a reduction in illness severity and saves lives and futures.

 A whole lot of mental and emotional disorders turn up in a severe enough condition to get diagnosed way earlier than we used to think.
 The myth of childhood being all happy times has not proved to be true for a lot of children.

-That does not mean that parents caused all these early onset mental or emotional problems.
+That does not mean that parents caused all these early-onset mental or emotional problems.
 We are still a long way away from knowing precisely why one person gets an illness and another does not.
-Current theories tell us that most of this are the result of the interaction of risk factors and environmental factors.
+Current theories tell us that most of this is the result of the interaction of risk factors and environmental factors.
 Every time a cell divides there is a risk of mutation.
 Genetics play a role.
 So too does early experiences and learning.
 Trauma can rewire the brain.

 Whatever the cause, early identification and treatment is superior to the wait and see attitude.

 So what disorders are most likely to show up and at what ages?

 These are lifespan issues.
 Preschool children get seen by medical doctors, primarily for developmental issues.
 Failure to eat or eliminate as others or walking and talking issues get recognized early on.

 By age 6 anxiety symptoms are noticeable.
 Some children outgrow the shyness; some get more withdrawn as they age.
 Hoping they will grow out of anxiety is a risky approach.